 The short answer: wedding ring vs wedding band

-If you want the one-line version: "wedding band" describes the shape and "wedding ring" describes the role.
+The one-line version: "wedding band" describes the shape, "wedding ring" describes the role.
 A band is a uniform loop of metal, the same width and profile all the way around, with no raised setting or center stone.
-A wedding ring is any ring that marks a marriage, which covers plain bands, bands set with small stones, and even the engagement ring in casual use.
+A wedding ring is any ring that marks a marriage, covering plain bands, bands set with small stones, and even the engagement ring in casual use.

 What a wedding ring and a wedding band actually are

-The cleanest way to hold the difference in your head is scope.
-Ring is the wide category and band is one shape inside it.
+The cleanest way to hold the difference in your head is scope: ring is the wide category, band is one shape inside it.
 A wedding band is always a wedding ring.
-A wedding ring is not always a band, because it might carry a stone or a raised setting that a true band does not have.
+A wedding ring isn't always a band, since it might carry a stone or raised setting a true band doesn't have.

 | Term | What it is | Center stone | When it's given |